Okiana/cv-assets/README.md

 ## Summary

 Passionate JavaScript developer with experience in both front-end and back-end development.
 I thrive in dynamic environments where teamwork fosters creativity and innovation.
 I believe in continuous learning and growth, embracing challenges as opportunities to expand my expertise.
-Stepping out of my comfort zone is not just a challenge but a chance to gain new perspectives and skills.

 ---